-Medicine Rock (32GT129), a multi-ethnic, prehistoric and historic rock art site, is listed in the National Register of Historic Places (NRHP).
+Medicine Rock (32GT129), a multi-ethnic, prehistoric, and historic rock art site, is listed in the National Register of Historic Places (NRHP).
 Medicine Butte, the location of Medicine Rock in Grant County is south of Elgin, North Dakota.
 A "dance ring" feature is a highlight.
 The 200-ft diameter ring is marked by a vegetation color change with a dark ring band set off by lighter vegetation inside and out.
 This ring has been discernible for more than five decades.
 Is the dark ring of vegetation resultant from dancing or some other activity related to Medicine Rock ceremonialism?

-The current list of archeological sites in North Dakota listed in the NRHP is available on the National Park Service website.
-The following internet links are useful (NPS 2016a, b):
+A list of sites in the NRHP is available on the National Park Service website.